hanhanwu/Basic_But_Useful/RA_command_lines.md

   * In a word, when there is space in your path, add `""` around the path and use `\ ` to replace the space

 ## Git Commands
+* `git branch -v` to check current branch of the repository
+* `git remote -v` to check where does local repository point to
 * Update changes from the cloned directory:
   * `cd` to that folder locally first
   * `git remote add upstream https://github.com/hanhanwu/mlflow-example.git`